-A review published in the British Medical Journal has concluded that, based on current evidence, routine screening for group B streptococcus colonisation in late pregnancy should not be introduced in the UK, as the potential harms of unnecessary treatment with antibiotics may outweigh the benefits.
+A review published in the British Medical Journal has considered the harms of GBS screening as well as the benefits.
+And the authors have concluded that, based on current evidence, routine screening for group B streptococcus colonisation in late pregnancy should not be introduced in the UK, as the potential harms of unnecessary treatment with antibiotics may outweigh the benefits.

 Farah Seedat et al (2019) explain the background to their review: